 When we get clean, one of the things we may face in a new way is intimate relationships.
 If you go to twelve-step meetings, you’ve probably heard the suggestion stay away from dating for your first year.
-As Changing Tides Treatment points out, there are different situations to address such as dating someone before and after they get sober, having two addicts in a relationship, and dating someone who is sober when you’re not.
+There are different situations to address such as dating someone before and after they get sober, having two addicts in a relationship, and dating someone who is sober when you’re not.

 Here we’re going to talk from the perspective of someone who is newly sober.
 For those early in recovery, there are some things to consider before jumping into a relationship or casual dating.
 We’re not here to tell you that dating is bad or wrong, but to encourage you to investigate for yourself what feels healthy and nurturing for you and your recovery.

 Alcoholics Anonymous members traditionally recommend that we wait a year before dating when we get sober.
 The reason for this is that we need to get our feet planted firmly on the ground, and relationships can sometimes send us for a spin.
 Here are a few ways we’ve seen relationships be dangerous to newly sober individuals.

 Of course this is the most obvious one.
 A breakup is never fun, sober or not.
 If we’re newly sober and haven’t yet stabilized in our recovery, a breakup can be a trigger for relapse.
 Again, breakups are painful and difficult even if we’ve been sober for decades, but without established coping mechanisms, habitual right action, and a solid program of action, we put ourselves at huge risk.

 Relationships Taking Control